Skip to main content

 Resolve merge conflicts

-A merge conflict occurs when multiple team members make changes to the same part of the project such as modify the same screen, widget, or configuration simultaneously.
+A merge conflict occurs when multiple team members make changes to the same part of the project.

 For example, imagine two developers, Alice and Bob, are working on the same FlutterFlow project and both decide to update the same button widget.